2023 Dodge Challenger

 And that would be a coincidence because this isn’t the first time Dodge has teased us this way.
 Last year, the automaker released a photo of the new Ram Rebel TRX at 7:07.
 And the 707, of course, is the amount of horsepower that the Hellcat engine produces.

-We also saw speculation that Fiat Chrysler was working on a Challenger variant that focused on the ACR track to compete with the Chevy Camaro ZL1 1LE and Ford Mustang Shelby GT500.
+We also speculated that Fiat Chrysler was working on a Challenger variant that focused on the ACR track to compete with the Chevy Camaro ZL1 1LE and Ford Mustang Shelby GT500.

 Dodge sold 46,699 Challengers in the year to September 2019, a strong figure compared to recent years.
 And we can only expect the popularity of the model to increase if these rumors come true.
 But for now, we’ll have to wait and see what’s in store.

-The Dodge Charger and Dodge Challenger have been mainstays since they were first reintroduced in 2006 and 2008.
+The Dodge Charger and Dodge Challenger have been mainstays since first reintroduced in 2006 and 2008.

 According to a report published by Unifor, Dodge will release three “new variants” of the two muscle cars by 2023.